kajyr/jquery-prettyselect/README.md

 ```

 ## Updates
+- Added ```data-prettyselect-elements``` to the wrapper to expose the counter of option elements in the select
 - Automatically detects change in the native select options (and rebuild the DOM), using MutationObservers or a dirty polyfill